jan-dh/md-blog/src/pages/responsive-tables-in-craft/index.md

 ## Wrapping it all up

 You can now change the size of your table field to a max-size you want for your tables and give the content creator the simple instructions to leave a column empty if he doesn't need it.
 The size will be dynamically calculated and your table will look good on mobile devices.
-You can offcourse customize the styling to your own needs.
+You can off course customize the styling to your own needs.

 The final component will look something like this.
 You can adjust the `tableSize` to your own max-size set in the CMS.
 ```twig